BiodiversityDataScienceCorp/.github/profile/README.md

 # Biodiversity Data Science Corp.
-### A Collaboration between the University of Arizona and Lewis & Clark College
+### A Collaboration between the University of Arizona and Lewis & Clark College to promote Data Science education

 More description, links to repos, pics of participants?